Privacy Hub

 • Tracing your whereabouts to assist in the return of money you are owed or to reclaim debt that you owe

-Please refer to the above mentioned CRAIN for more details on these activities: www.equifax.co.uk/privacy-hub/crain
+Please refer to the CRAIN for more information.

 (b) FRAUD PREVENTION AGENCY PROCESSING

-Equifax is a Fraud Prevention Agency ("FPA") and member of Cifas, a not-for-profit fraud prevention service.
-This means we collect, maintain and share data on known and suspected fraudulent activity.
+Equifax is a FPA and member of Cifas, a not-for-profit fraud prevention service.
+This means we collect, maintain and share data about known and suspected fraudulent activity.
 Where Equifax identifies potential fraud, it may share that information with Cifas so that other Cifas members can access it.
 This enables them to perform additional checks when (for example) a credit application is made in your name.
 If fraud is detected, you could be refused certain services, finance or employment.

-In order to flag, prevent and monitor fraudulent (or suspected fraudulent) activity, we may supply the data received from our clients about you, your financial associates and your business (if you have one) to other organisations (please see SECTION 5 - WHO DOES EQUIFAX SHARE PERSONAL DATA WITH for more information).
+In order to flag, prevent and monitor fraudulent (or suspected fraudulent) activity, we may supply the data received from our clients about you, your financial associates and your business (if you have one) to other organisations (please see SECTION 5 - WHO DO WE SHARE YOUR PERSONAL DATA WITH AND WHY for more information).
 This may be used by these organisations and other FPAs and CRAs to:

 • Prevent crime, fraud and money laundering by, for example;